 – Builds a solid foundation: Decodable readers are one piece of the puzzle in building a solid foundation for proficient reading.

 Here are some tips for using decodable text in your classroom:

 – Set the stage: Teach the new phonics pattern before introducing the decodable reader.
 For example, if you’re teaching that ar says /ar/… First your students will learn the phonics pattern.
-Then they will build words with the pattern.
+Then they will map and graph words with the pattern.
 Maybe they will search for words with the pattern.
 You might even sing songs with the new pattern.
 They should read words and nonsense words with the new phonics pattern.
 Your beginning readers should practice, practice, practice using the new pattern.
 Research tells us that it takes an average learner 4 to 14 repetitions to achieve fluency with a new pattern AND it takes the struggling reader 20 or more!
 Decodable Readers are one of many tools that give students the opportunity to practice and make the connection between the sounds they hear and the letters they see.
 (You can read more about decoding drills HERE!)

 – Go slow and steady: Introduce one sound or spelling pattern at a time and slowly build on the students’ knowledge.

 – Incorporate reading with building and writing: As students progress, encourage them to write words and sentences and build with magnetic letters to solidify their reading skills.

 The successful use of decodable text is critical for all children, but especially for children with reading difficulties.
 Decodable readers offer early readers the chance to sound out words systematically, and teachers can adjust the difficulty level to meet the individual needs of each student.
 Using explicitly learned phonics principles, teachers can provide any necessary support and help improve the reading skills of their students.
 Decodable text is perfect for targeted small groups!